 - Attach patterned wrapping paper to the photo mat (I recommend paper without a glossy sheen)

 - Etsy has a ton of great options

-- Attach fabric to the photo mat for a textured look
+- Attach the fabric to the photo mat for a textured look

 - Paint your own pattern on the photo mat